 Rights for Ecosystem Services

-The Marie Curie project explores the idea of Rights for Ecosystem Services (RES), as rights to be recognized to sustainable traditional and non-traditional sustainable local communities that contribute to the conservation of ecosystems, with the aim of protecting, and fostering their environmentally-beneficial actions.
+This Marie Curie project explored the idea of Rights for Ecosystem Services (RES), as rights to be recognized to sustainable traditional and non-traditional sustainable local communities that contribute to the conservation of ecosystems, with the aim of protecting, and fostering their environmentally-beneficial actions.

 I come from Sicily, Italy, and I have mostly worked on the challenges of the idea of biocultural rights of indigenous peoples and local communities.

 I am among those who think that science has great beauty.

 Our Partners & Sponsors

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 841546.